x1ren/The-Lair/docs/Final Story Line/The Lair Storyline.md

 <b>MA'AM DEAN</b><br>
 “You have kindled flame, forged order, mastered flow, and embraced structures.
 But these are fragments.
 The true test is harmony — bringing all together.
 If you would stand before me, prove first you can endure the echoes of every trial.”

 She raises her hand, and suddenly the chamber trembles.
-All the defeated bosses reappear — Ma’am Cathy, Sir Khai, Sir Serato, and Ma’am Tulin — their strength diminished, their vitality halved from their previous defeat, yet still formidable.
+All the defeated bosses reappear — Ma’am Cathy, Sir Khai, Sir Serato, and Ma’am Tulin — their strength diminished, their vitality halved from their previous defeat, yet still formidable.<br>
 <b>(summon previous boss)</b><br>

 <b>(all previous boss defeated)</b><br>